aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 ![bank](images/detecting-web-attacks-rnn-01.jpg)

-This model acts more like a human does: it learns only on the "normal" user requests to the web app.
+This model acts more like a human does: it learns only the "normal" user requests to the web application.
 It detects anomalies in requests and it highlights the exact place of the request considered anomalous.
-We evaluated this model against some attacks on the test app and the results appeared to be promising.
+We evaluated this model against some attacks on the test application and the results appeared to be promising.
 For instance, the image above depicts how our model detected the SQL injection split into two web form parameters.
-The code of the model and the train/test data will be released as a jupyter notebook so anyone can reproduce our results and suggest improvements.
+Such SQL injections are called "fragmented", i.e. the attack payload portions are delivered in several HTTP parameters which makes it difficult for classic rule-based WAFs to detect such cases as they usually inspect each parameter individually.
+The code of the model and the train/test data will be released as a Jupyter notebook so anyone can reproduce our results and suggest improvements.

 ### Further steps

-This model is a definite step forward for our team however now there are more new problems to find solutions to and places to improve.
+There are several weak points to improve.

-First of all, the next step is obvious.
-Recall how a human expert would detect an attack: first, he would notice an anomaly an only then he would start reasoning if it is an attack and what kind of attack that is.
+First of all, the next step is to try to classify the attack.
+Recall how a human expert would detect an attack: first, he would notice the fact of an anomaly, then he would start reasoning if it is an attack and if so what kind of attack.
 Our model performs the first step of this, it finds some anomalous sequence inside the request.
-What if now that we have reduced all the significant anomaly data to this small sequence leaving all the application-specific parts of request that don't look like an anomaly, we try to run a classifier on it?
+Now that we have reduced all the significant anomaly data to this small character sequence leaving all the application-specific parts of request that don't look like an anomaly, what if we try to run a classifier on it?
 It looks it could reproduce the second step of human reasoning about what kind of attack we are dealing with.

 The second problem is adversarial examples that can be used to evade our detection.
-In recent year we have seen an adversarial ML researches, people make models "see" whatever they want them to see.
+In recent year we have seen numerous research papers on adversarial ML, people make models "see" whatever they want them to see.
 Obviously, if Eve tried to evade our detection model she would probably come up with some adversarial techniques to do so.